Freedom in the World

 C. Functioning of Government: 9 / 12

-The country suffers high-level corruption.
+Trinidad and Tobago suffers high-level corruption.
 Trinidad’s Integrity Commission, established in 2000, has the power to investigate public officials’ financial and ethical performance.
 Following the resignations of several commission members in 2009 due to suspicions of their ineligibility to serve, including because of allegations of malfeasance, a new Integrity Commission was appointed in 2010.
-In April 2013, Minister of National Security Jack Warner resigned in response to a report that he was involved in financial misbehavior while he served on the regional football association CONCACAF.
+In 2013, Minister of National Security Jack Warner resigned in response to a report that he was involved in financial misbehavior while he served on the regional football association CONCACAF.

 Drug-related corruption extends to the business community, and a significant amount of money is believed to be laundered through front companies.
 The 2000 Proceeds of Crime Act imposes severe penalties for money laundering and requires that major financial transactions be strictly monitored.
-Trinidad and Tobago was ranked 83 out of 177 countries surveyed in Transparency International’s 2013 Corruption Perceptions Index.
+Trinidad and Tobago was ranked 85 out of 175 countries and territories surveyed in Transparency International’s 2014 Corruption Perceptions Index.

 Civil Liberties: 48 / 60